electric-sql/electric/docs/integrations/deployment/supabase.md

 sidebar_position: 55
 ---

 ElectricSQL supports connecting to a hosted Postgres provided by [Supabase](https://supabase.com), an open source Firebase alternative that also provides many other tools, including Authentication and Edge Functions.
-All Supabase Postgres instances already have logical replication enabled, and so connecting is super easy.
+All Supabase Postgres instances already have logical replication enabled, so connecting is super easy.

-Supabase does not provide hosting for the [Electric sync service](../../api/service.md) itself, and so you will want to run it close to the region your Supabase Postgres is located in.
+Supabase does not provide hosting for the [Electric sync service](../../api/service.md) itself, so you will want to run it close to the region your Supabase Postgres is located in.
 We have a [list of deployment options here](../deployment/).

 :::info